-EPSCoR: The Experimental Program for Stimulating Competitive Research (EPSCoR) is an eligibility determinant for the AFRI Strengthening Program, a part of the AFRI Agricultural Research Enhancement Awards (AREA) Program.
+EPSCoR: The Experimental Program to Stimulate Competitive Research (EPSCoR) is an eligibility determinant for the AFRI Strengthening Program, a part of the AFRI Food and Agricultural Science Enhancement (FASE) Program.
 AFRI EPSCoR improves the research infrastructure and competitiveness of universities and colleges in states that have historically received less AFRI research funding.
-Every 3 years, the AFRI determines which states are eligible for EPSCoR funding by calculating those states that have had a funding level from the AFRI no higher than the 38th percentile of all states, based on total funding for the previous 3-year period (excluding strengthening set-aside funds).
+Every year, the AFRI determines which states are eligible for EPSCoR funding by calculating those states that have had a funding level from the AFRI no higher than the 38th percentile of all states, based on total funding for the previous 3-year period (excluding strengthening set-aside funds).

-The goal of AFRI AREA is to help institutions develop competitive research programs and to attract new scientists into careers in high-priority areas of national need in agriculture, food, and environmental sciences.
-Awards available through the AFRI AREA Strengthening Program are Research Career Enhancement Awards (Sabbatical Awards), Equipment Grants, Seed Grants, and Strengthening Standard Research Project Awards.
-Eligibility for all strengthening categories except Equipment Grants includes project directors at degree-granting institutions in USDA EPSCoR states, and faculties of small- and mid-sized academic institutions that are not among the most successful universities and colleges for receiving federal funds for science and engineering research.
-Ten percent of the AFRI research budget is set aside for strengthening awards and postdoctoral fellowships.
+The goal of AFRI FASE is to help institutions develop competitive projects and to attract new scientists and educators into careers in high-priority areas of national need in agriculture, food, and environmental sciences.
+Awards available through the AFRI FASE Strengthening Program are Sabbatical Grants, Equipment Grants, Seed Grants, Strengthening Standard Grants, Strengthening Coordinated Agricultural Project (CAP) Grants and Strengthening Conference Grants.
+Eligibility for all strengthening categories includes project directors at degree-granting institutions in USDA EPSCoR states, and faculties of minority-serving or small- and mid-sized degree-granting institutions that are not among the most successful universities and colleges for receiving federal funds for science and engineering research.
+Ten percent of the AFRI funding is set aside for Strengthening Grants and Pre- and Postdoctoral Fellowship Grants.

 ERS - Economic Research Service: USDA agency provides information and analysis on agriculture, food, natural resources, and rural America.